 Dealing with divorce

 You may regret what has happened and wish to turn the clock back.
 You go through different scenarios in your mind saying that you could have done this or made a different decision about that.
 Regret is very much to do with realising with hindsight that there may have been the opportunity to change something in your life but for some reason you didn’t do it at the time.
-Many times I would ask myself whether I could have turned things around.
-My biggest regret was that I was never going to know.
+Could it have made a difference?
+Perhaps you will never know.

 The first thing that can come as a shock is the lack of support.
 With no partner to help you with the school runs or to share the cooking and cleaning chores it can take a toll on your health and leave you exhausted.
-If you are finding this the case then don’t work yourself into the ground.
-If you are trying to keep the family in a routine that is familiar to them it can be laudable on your part, but also slightly unrealistic.
+Trying to keep the family in a routine that is familiar to them is laudable on your part, but also slightly unrealistic.
 The truth of the matter is that even though you are trying to cover the role of two people, there is in fact only one of you and you may be feeling pretty fragile.

 The other things that can have an immediate impact on your situation are your finances.
 With the loss of the main wage earner you will have to take a good hard look at what money you have coming in, and prioritise the payments that go out.

 Make sure that you apply for any state benefits as soon as you can.
 Even if you haven’t got all the information they are asking for send the forms off anyway, you can always send the extra evidence later.
 The important thing is that you get your claim registered in the system.

 Contact the bank and explain your situation.
 They may be willing to give you a mortgage holiday until you can get things sorted out with your ex.
 You will still have to make provision to pay your utilities such as gas, electric and water.